sssb1008/Getting-and-Cleaning-Data---Course-Project/README.md

 V. The output of the IV above is called tidy_Data.txt, and uploaded in the course project's form.

-III.
 Description of Data Variables is provided in CodeBook.md

 Files & Folders in Working Directory